How Can Paxil Help You in Addiction Recovery?

 Paxil is often prescribed in addiction rehabilitation centers.
-Many people struggling with addiction are also dealing with co-occurring mental health issues, such as depression or anxiety.
+Many people struggling with addiction are also dealing with co-occurring mental health issues, such as depression, anxiety or post-traumatic stress disorder.
 In fact, undiagnosed mental illness is a very common reason that people self-medicate with drugs or alcohol.

-- Sour stomach
+- Sour stomach.

-- Decreased sex drive
+- Decreased sex drive.

-- Problems urinating
+- Problems urinating.

 The Need for Comprehensive Treatment